Check out the FAQs section. One of our clients may have had the same question.

 * For more information on linking to anchors please see the following documentation video on Inserting Links

 Beginning with the tree structure, each page listed under the “home” page is considered a “top level” or “parent” page.
 These pages form the beginning of your “navigational structure” and should be carefully thought out.
-By clicking on one of these pages (click on the page title itself, not on the [+] symbol, as this symbol is used to expand your tree and to show any pages which fit beneath this page in your outline format), you will see that it can be edited in much the same fashion as a standard Microsoft Word document.
+By clicking on one of these pages (click on the page title itself, not on the [+] symbol, as this symbol is used to expand your tree and to show any pages which fit beneath this page in your outline format).

 General pages are edited in much the same fashion as with Microsoft Word.
 By running your cursor over the toolbar in your admin, you'll see that you can cut and paste, find a specific word on the page, use Bold, Italic or Strike-Through, add subscript or superscript, numbers or bullet points, indents or left and right justification.
 You will also be able to add links to internal or external pages, images, tables, or horizontal lines.